Lukinhas123Ito/First_React_Project/README.md

-# First_React_Project
+# The_calculator.js
-This is my first React-Js Project.
+This is a "javascript" project which is a calculator